 “The market is concerned that if the bond issuance takes place with Partner’s shares as a collateral, it could torpedo a potential sale of control in Partner to Saban,” Zach Herzog, head of international sales at Psagot Investment House Ltd. in Tel Aviv, said today by phone.

-Partner shares have been the second-worst performing on the TA-25 (TA-25) index this year, after Cellcom Israel Ltd. (CEL), the country’s largest mobile-phone provider, as competition in the wireless industry intensified.
+Partner shares have been the second-worst performing on the TA-25 (TA-25) index this year, after Cellcom Israel Ltd. (CEL:US), the country’s largest mobile-phone provider, as competition in the wireless industry intensified.
 Hot Telecommunication System Ltd. (HOT) and Golan Telecom Ltd. entered the wireless market in May, leading to greater price competition.

 Partner is scheduled to report third-quarter results on Nov.
 21. The mean estimate of three analysts is for sales of 1.43 billion shekels versus 1.8 billion shekels in the comparable period, according to data compiled by Bloomberg.

 Scailex talks with Saban come after an agreement with a group including Hutchison Whampoa Ltd. (13) to buy the company failed in August.
 Scailex said Hutchison cited a decline in operations of Partner as a reason for pulling out of the acquisition deal.